mypacecreator/mypace-custom-title-tag/readme.txt

 == Description ==

 This plugin allows you to edit title tag at every singular post(posts, pages, custom post types).
-This is a very sinple plugin.
+This is a very simple plugin.

 = Contributors =